aiken-lang/chainlink-ccip/present/main.typ

   stroke: 0.5pt,
   [*Term*], [*Definition*],
   [EVM2ANY format], [A standardized message format that enables communication between EVM-based chains and non-EVM chains (like Cardano).
-It provides a common structure for cross-chain data exchange.], [Binary ABI encoding], [The Application Binary Interface encoding method used by Ethereum to serialize and deserialize data.
-CCIP uses this encoding for consistency across different blockchain environments.], [Validator network], [A decentralized set of Chainlink nodes that verify cross-chain messages, ensuring data integrity and preventing malicious transactions.], )
+It provides a common structure for cross-chain data exchange.], [Binary ABI encoding], [The Application Binary Interface encoding method used by Ethereum to serialize and deserialize data.], [Validator network], [A decentralized set of Chainlink nodes that verify cross-chain messages, ensuring data integrity and preventing malicious transactions.], )